Request repairs to public housing

 You are breaking the conditions of your lease agreement if you:

-- refuse to give the contractor access to your property for the repairs to be done
+- refuse to give the contractor access to your property to carry out the repairs

-- harass, threaten or are otherwise aggressive towards a contractor.
+- harass, threaten or behave aggressively towards a contractor.

 - being polite and respectful

-- making sure children and pets are kept out of the way
+- keeping children and pets out of the way

 - moving any furniture or other items that are in the way.